 Get the skills to run your own business, producing high-quality work that conforms to building codes and standards.
 You'll learn to plan construction projects, choose quality materials, and supervise site activities.

 You'll also learn key skills in small business finances, estimating build costs, and managing Occupational Health and Safety on the job site.
-You can undertake the course as an apprentice, or as an existing worker seeking registration as a builder.
+You can undertake the course as an apprentice, or as an existing worker.

 Studying during COVID-19 Restrictions

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.

 This course prepares you to work in the building & construction industry as a Builder or Construction Manager.